 Oh and I can’t call this review done until i mention one last thing – the WiFi at Sensatori Rhodes is very, very good.
 It’s free and works everywhere, we had no problems downloading films, streaming Netflix etc.

-Although Sensatori Rhodes is a little out of the way on the South East coast of Rhodes, we definitely wanted to explore.
+Although the Sensatori resort is a little out of the way on the South East coast of Rhodes, we definitely wanted to explore.
 The island isn’t huge, so we wanted to hire a car.

 Luckily there’s an on-site car hire service, which is WAY cheaper than Avis with no excess and no deposit.
 We paid 65 euros a day for a Nissan Micra and it was perfect for exploring the island and getting out and about in the evenings to eat.